-D) boats may come by water to be inspected at the dock in Garrison Bay.
-In order to weigh fish, teams must trailer their boats and take them into town to the garrison city park where the weigh-in will be held.
+D) Boats may come by water to be inspected at the dock in Garrison Bay.
+In order to weigh fish, teams must trailer their boats and take them into town to the Garrison City Park where the weigh-in will be held.

-E) YOUR PATIENCE DURING LAUNCHING & INSPECTIONS IS GREATLY APPRECIATED.
+E) YOUR PATIENCE DURING INSPECTIONS & LAUNCHING IS GREATLY APPRECIATED.